A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential

 \subsection{Related references}

 In recent years, machine learning algorithms have attracted increasing attention from the scientific computing community due to their flexibility and scalability.
-A considerable amount of these investigations are based on the Physics-Informed Neural Network (PINN) algorithm \cite{raissi2019physics, lu2021deepxde}; further approaches that address the pathologies during PINN training include calibration of interior-boundary loss coefficients \cite{wang2022and}, and variable splitting techniques \cite{basir2022investigating, park2024beyond}.
-The adaptive sampling methods \cite{tang2022adaptive, tang2023pinns} are introduced to gain better accuracy of the neural network approximation.
+A considerable amount of these investigations are based on the Physics-Informed Neural Network (PINN) algorithm \citep{raissi2019physics, lu2021deepxde}; further approaches that address the pathologies during PINN training include calibration of interior-boundary loss coefficients \citep{wang2022and}, and variable splitting techniques \citep{basir2022investigating, park2024beyond}.
+The adaptive sampling methods \citep{tang2022adaptive, tang2023pinns} are introduced to gain better accuracy of the neural network approximation.
 In addition to PINNs, a range of deep learning-based algorithms is introduced for solving various types of PDEs, demonstrating scalability to high-dimensional problems.
-These include the Deep Galerkin Method \cite{sirignano2018dgm}, Deep Ritz method \cite{yu2018deep, deepritzCOLT, liu2023deep}, Forward-Backward Stochastic Differential Equation (FBSDE) approaches \cite{han2017deep, han2018solving, hutzenthaler2021multilevel}, Extreme Learning Machines \cite{dong2021local, ni2023numerical, wang2024extreme}, Tensor Neural Networks \cite{wang2022tensor, wang2024solving}, etc.
+These include the Deep Galerkin Method \citep{sirignano2018dgm}, Deep Ritz method \citep{yu2018deep, deepritzCOLT, liu2023deep}, Forward-Backward Stochastic Differential Equation (FBSDE) approaches \citep{han2017deep, han2018solving, hutzenthaler2021multilevel}, Extreme Learning Machines \citep{dong2021local, ni2023numerical, wang2024extreme}, Tensor Neural Networks \citep{wang2022tensor, wang2024solving}, etc.

-Recent research trends leverage adversarial training strategies \cite{goodfellow2020generative, arjovsky2017wasserstein} to improve algorithm performance.
-In the Weak Adversarial Network (WAN) algorithm, discriminator neural networks are used to enhance training efficiency by employing the weak formulation of PDEs \cite{zang2020weak, bao2020numerical}.
-Additionally, a residual-attention-based approach has been introduced in \cite{mcclenny2020self, mcclenny2023self, anagnostopoulos2023residual, zeng2022competitive} for seeking numerical solutions with higher precision.
+Recent research trends leverage adversarial training strategies \citep{goodfellow2020generative, arjovsky2017wasserstein} to improve algorithm performance.
+In the Weak Adversarial Network (WAN) algorithm, discriminator neural networks are used to enhance training efficiency by employing the weak formulation of PDEs \citep{zang2020weak, bao2020numerical}.
+The weak formulation is further employed in \citep{cai2024weak} to train a generative model for generating samples from the invariant measure of stochastic dynamics.
+Additionally, a residual-attention-based approach has been introduced in \citep{mcclenny2020self, mcclenny2023self, anagnostopoulos2023residual, zeng2022competitive} for seeking numerical solutions with higher precision.